Pete0729/tiny-http-server/README.md

 ./tiny-http-server
 ```

 The server will start listening for incoming HTTP requests on the specified port (default is 8080).
-You can access it by navigating to `http://localhost:8080` in your web browser.
+You can access it by navigating to `http://localhost:8080` in your web browser

-## Contributing

-Feel free to contribute to this project by submitting issues or pull requests.
-Your feedback and contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.